-When you fall behind on your bills, it is natural to become overwhelmed with stress and anxiety.
-There is also a sense that, when you decide to file bankruptcy, it is going to be a very complicated and difficult process.
+When you fall behind on your bills, it is natural to become overwhelmed.
+There is also a sense that if you’re filing bankruptcy, it is going to be a very complicated and difficult.
 That is not the case at all.

-Filing bankruptcy does take some organization on your part.
-We will need a list of your creditors, pay stubs, and tax returns, and we will ask you a series of questions about your expenses when you meet with the attorney and paralegal.
+Filing bankruptcy takes some organization on your part.
+We will need a list of your creditors, pay stubs, and tax returns.
+When you meet with the attorney and paralegal, we’ll also ask you a series of questions about your expenses.
 If you are self-employed, we will need additional information regarding your business, including profit and loss statements.
 During your free consultation with one of our attorneys, you will get a full explanation of your bankruptcy options.

-In this section of our website we have outlined through a step-by-step process what lies ahead as you begin the preparation of filing a bankruptcy case.
-Failing to prepare is preparing to fail, and we will guide you through every step along the process of filing your case.
+In this section of our website we have outlined a step-by-step process of what lies ahead.
+Failing to prepare is preparing to fail, and we will guide you through every step along the way.